Air Fryer Recipe

 Smoky Chipotle Chickpea Patties

-Smoky chipotle chickpea patties are a flavorful and nutritious option for a meat-free meal, easily prepared using an air fryer.
+These smoky chipotle chickpea patties are a tasty, nourishing choice for a meat-free meal, and they’re simple to make in the air fryer.

 Ingredients